Monday, May 6, 2024

 The story...

-It's after church about 25 years ago.
+It's after church in the 1990's.
 We're on our way to Grand Rapids for dinner and shopping as a family.
 It's springtime, and I'm pumping gas into my "sporty" station wagon while feeling thankful that the windows were rolled up.
-The bickering and complaining, coming from those in the car, was too much.
+The bickering and complaining, sounding from the car, was too much.
 I noticed a guy whistling as he walked to the gas station.
 I saw him go inside and come out with a candy bar.
 He unwrapped the candy bar and took a bite - he was clearly happy and maybe even joyful.
 He walked away with a sort of bounce in his step.
 I got back into the car and felt discontentment.
 Why?
 I seemed to have more than he had - why wasn't I content?

 I don't have to explain this story for you.
 We know the answers.
 Yes, we've met the enemy and they are us.